Michelingumman/Electro-Wizards-Arena-Online/README.md

 # Electro Wizards Arena

-**Not ** is a multiplayer card-based game built with TypeScript, React, Firebase, and TailwindCSS.
+Electro Wizards Arena is a multiplayer card-based game built with TypeScript, React, Firebase, and TailwindCSS.
 Players join parties, play strategic cards, and compete in challenges.
-Mena to play over the table with other players.
+Meant to play over the table with other players.

 ## Features